Why are there so many dead bees on the ground

 However, here are some tips that can be helpful for you to avoid the undesired death of honey bees.

 1. Inspect Hive Regularly: It is always preferred to schedule your hive inspection date.
 It should be noted that you should not inspect the hive every day.
-Different types of colonies and in different seasons hive inspections are in different frequent.
-Also, you must consider some facts before hive inspection.
+In different types of colonies and in different seasons, hive inspections are at different frequencies.
+Also, you must avoid inspection under some conditions that are not suitable for hive inspection.

 2. Requeen The Queenless Hive: As I already told you queenless hive can’t survive long.
 So, you should try anyway to requeen a queenless hive as soon as possible.